daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 #### `update(pk, sk, newData)`

 Updates specific attributes of an existing item.
 Only the fields provided in `newData` will be updated; other attributes remain unchanged.
-The item must exist. updated item must contain PK and SK attributes.
+The item must exist.
+Updated item must contain PK and SK attributes.
 Key attributes can't be updated.

 **Example:**
 ```typescript